-While significant gains have been made in raising awareness about the challenges faced by LGBTQ-identified young people in navigating familial and community stigma and accessing queer-friendly health and mental health services, these youth continue to experience discrimination and misunderstanding in mental health settings.
-The “Our Space” program of Sunny Hills Services provides a safe environment for LGBTQ youth to talk about their difficulties and successes.
+While significant gains have been made in raising awareness about the challenges faced by LGBTQ-identified young people in navigating familial and community stigma and accessing queer-friendly health and mental health services, these youth continue to experience discrimination and misunderstanding in many mental health settings.
+The “Our Space” program of Sunny Hills Services (Hayward, CA) provides a safe environment for LGBTQ youth to talk about their difficulties and successes.
 Our Space also advocates with providers for improved service delivery.

 In 2014, we collaborated with Our Space on a unique digital storytelling project.
 Over the course of four days, we brought LGBTQ-identified young people together to share stories, take and collect photos and video clips, and create short videos.
 Our Space staff provided a vital support role, intervening when youth participants needed extra emotional assistance.
 Staff also developed a short video dedicated to the youth, to contextualize the collection of stories.